 Linda is currently a tech executive with Transcend Consulting.
-In her previous role as Statewide Vice President of the School of IT at Ivy Tech Community College.
-In this role, Linda partnered with faculty to ensure tech curriculum met industry standards, collaborated with industry partners and community organizations to promote the school of IT, and worked with stakeholders and legislature to promote Ivy Tech as a tech talent pipeline for the state of Indiana.
+In her previous role as Statewide Vice President of the School of IT at Ivy Tech Community College, Linda partnered with faculty to ensure tech curriculum met industry standards, collaborated with industry partners and community organizations to promote the school of IT, and worked with stakeholders and legislature to promote Ivy Tech as a tech talent pipeline for the state of Indiana.

 Linda has spent most of her career working in technology and communications in the private sector.
 She began her professional career at Dow AgroSciences supporting systems for the R&D organization.
 Leadership quickly took notice of her technical acumen and communications skills and expanded her role to include training scientists on how to efficiently use technology.
 These skills propelled her into leadership positions throughout the organization, including Manufacturing, R&D, Policy & Public Affairs and Digital Strategy.